 To further support their role in regulating promoter-enhancer contacts, I investigated whether elincRNAs are associated with regions with higher DNA:DNA interactions.
-To this end, I measured the average amount of contact within their respective TADs (Figure [TAD_TAD_contacts]A, methods).
-I found that elincRNAs are frequently embedded within TADs with a higher mean density of contacts compared to other lincRNAs in GM12878 (Median fold difference=1.24, two-tailed Mann-Whitney U test, p<1e-04, Figure [TAD_TAD_contacts]B).
-In addition, the fold difference in the amount of DNA contacts within TADs that harbour these elincRNA loci relative to other LCL-expressed lincRNAs were less pronounced in 3 other cell lines (Median fold difference=1.05, 1.07, and 1.04, p=0.02,0.04,0.472 in HUVEC, K562 and NHEK, respectively).
+To this end, I measured the average amount of contact within their respective TADs (Figure [TAD_TAD_contacts]A, Methods).
+I found that elincRNAs are frequently embedded within TADs with a higher average density of contacts compared to other lincRNAs in GM12878 (Fold difference of median contact=1.24, two-tailed Mann-Whitney U test, p<1e-04, Figure [TAD_TAD_contacts]B).
+In addition, the fold difference in the amount of DNA contacts within TADs that harbour these elincRNA loci relative to other LCL-expressed lincRNAs were less pronounced in the 3 other cell lines investigated (Fold difference in median contact=1.05, 1.07, and 1.04, p=0.02,0.04,0.472 in HUVEC, K562 and NHEK, respectively).
 This suggests that the association between elincRNA expression and chromosomal contacts is likely cell line-dependent.
 Although my findings do not provide insights into the molecular mechanisms through which elincRNAs may regulate chromosomal architecture, their associated high DNA:DNA contacts, together with their enrichment for cohesin binding suggest a role for elincRNAs in the modulation of enhancer-promoter looping within topologically associating domains.

 Figures, tables and legends

 Properties of elincRNAs.
-Median values are displayed in the boxes.
 A) Distribution of median expression levels in LCL (GM12878), B) tissue specificity index (Tau) and C) Average exonic sequence conservation across mammalian and primate evolution of elincRNAs (orange), other LCL-expressed lincRNAs (blue) and protein-coding genes (purple).
 The tau index, a measure of gene expression tissue specificity, ranges from 0 (low specificity) to 1 (high specificity).
 Averaged phastCons score is used as a measure for nucleotide conservation .
 The green horizontal line represents the median conservation of ancestral repeats, which are used as a proxy for neutral evolution.
+Median value of distributions are displayed in the boxes.
 Differences between distributions were tested using a two tailed Mann-Whitney U test, *P<0.001; - not significant

 elincRNAs are enriched at loop anchors and cohesin binding sites.
 Fold enrichment relative to random expectation: A. elincRNA (orange) and other lincRNAs (blue) promoter regions at loop anchors.
 B. elincRNA and other lincRNAs promoter regions at TAD boundaries.
 C. all cohesin and CTCF peaks in human LCLs at elincRNA and other lincRNAs promoter regions.
 D. cohesin- and CTCF-only peaks at elincRNA and other lincRNAs promoter regions.E.
 Proportions of overlap between cohesin (RAD21 and SMC3) and CTCF peaks in human LCLs.
 F. Enrichment of elincRNA and other lincRNA promoter regions across TADs.
 Each bar represents a bin of 10% TAD length.
 The log10 of q-values are put in color codes to give an estimation of the confidence in each value. q represents the p-value adjusted for multiple testing using FDR.